gamemachine/Granite/README.md

  Send flow is write your header, then write the message, and send.

- Receiving messages inside OnReceive call buffer.HasMessage in a loop and make sure to call buffer.Consume which advances the internal pointer
+ OnReceive is called every time data is received.
+Call buffer.HasMessage while it's true.
+And make sure to call buffer.Consume which advances the internal pointer

  ```
  while (buffer.HasMessage(out GraniteMessageType messageType, out int messageLength))